ThomWright/ThomWright.github.io/_failure-patterns/distributed-transaction.md

 ## Problem

-How do we achieve transactionality across all systems, such that either all operations succeed or (eventually) get rolled back?
+How do we achieve transactionality across all systems, such that all operations either succeed or (eventually) get rolled back?

 ## Solution

 TODO: Sagas, compensating actions, 2-phase commit, blah blah blah

+TODO: link to other articles